lonetwin/pythonrc/README.rst

         + for strings with a `/`, pathname completion
         + module name completion in an import statement
 * edit the session or a file in your `$EDITOR` (the `\e` command)
-    - with arguments, opens the file in your $EDITOR
+    - without no arguments, opens your `$EDITOR` with the session history
-    - without argument, open your `$EDITOR` with the last executed commands
+    - with filename argument, opens the file in your `$EDITOR`
+    - with object as an argument, opens the source code for the object in `$EDITOR`
-* list the source code of objects when available (the `\l` command)
+* list the source code for objects when available (the `\l` command)
 * temporary escape to `$SHELL` or ability to execute a shell command and capturing the output in to the `_` variable (the `!` command)
 * convenient printing of doc stings (the `?` command) and search for entries in online docs (the `??` command)

 If you have any other good ideas please feel free to submit pull requests or issues.

 A little history